Blosc/bloscpack/README.rst

 Numpy
 ~~~~~

-Numpy arrays can be serialized as bloscpack files, here is a very brief example:
+Numpy arrays can be serialized as Bloscpack files, here is a very brief example:

 .. code-block:: pycon